Dev-Craig44/HTML2/README.md

 - **Relative**: Positioned relative to its normal position
 - **Absolute**: Positioned relative to the nearest positioned ancestor
 - **Fixed**: Positioned relative to the viewport, stays in place on scroll
-- **Sticky**: Switches between relative and fixed based on scroll position
+- **Sticky**: Switches between relative and fixed based on scroll positions

+- When we moved the box using absolute positioning, the blue box moved to the top-left corner of the container because using absolute positioning the element is removed from the normal document flow, from the parents view, that element doesn't even exist.